 - an Emergency Medical Technician.

-When you sign up for a ride on TeamSnap, just add an availability note that says you'll be a ride host that day!
-It's that easy!
+When you sign up for a ride on TeamSnap, just add your name to the Ride Host or Sweep assignment!
+It’s that easy!

 Why should you host a ride?